Natural burial plot (with whānau permission)

 The esssential difference between a natural burial and a traditional one is that everything introduced to the site - coffin, shroud, clothing, artefacts and flowers - must eventually be able to biodegrade back into the earth.
 The inherent beauty of the environment is preserved, creating a living memorial space that flourishes and changes with the seasons.
 Visiting these peaceful places can help to feel a connection to the natural world, perhaps inspire a sense of wonder and offer a different perspective on the cycle of life and death.
 The impact of this on grieving is said to be both uplifting and healing.

 Example of grave marker using a plot compass - Whangarei

 Aotearoa's first natural burial ground opened in Wellington in 2008.
 In 2021 there are 19 grounds established around the country*.
 Each is different, some are in natural bush and others in open spaces, valleys or hillsides.
 There are no headstones, rather graves might be marked with GPS, tree plantings, a collective plaque or perhaps a personalised artwork made of natural materials.
 Burial grounds may also differ slightly in how they are regulated, you can find these details by contacting your local council.
 Rates for natural burials are set by council, and will cost around $3000.

 Natural burial is a growing movement that promises to bring about a positive cultural shift in attitudes and practices around death care, not just for the environment but also for it's contribution to death literacy - encouraging conversations about funerals and empowering people to be active participants in this important and final life event.

-* Natural Burials website lists the location of natural cemeteries.
+* Natural Burials website lists the location of natural cemeteries across the motu.
 You can find this information here.